 Do you ever wanted to use SSH as a VPN?
 There is little piece of useful utility called “sshuttle” is available to completely turn your SSH connection as VPN. sshuttle is a transparent proxy server that works as a poor man’s VPN over ssh.
 You don’t need any admin account on your remote system.
 It supports DNS tunneling and works with Linux and MacOS platforms.

-There are so many free and commercial VPN providers available.
+There are so many free and commercial VPN providers available according to experts from VPNWelt.
 But that VPN’s can be hassle and risky and it may lead you to much trouble.
 But sshuttle is the simplest, but powerful way to setup VPN on any network to which you have SSH access.
 The beauty of this application is you need root access in your local system, but don’t need any administrative access on your remote side.
 Cool, isn’t it?

 It is possible to run more than one VPN connection from a single local system to connect to different remote systems every time as long as they have python 2.3 or higher.
 All modern Unix/Linux systems comes with python installed.
 If your remote system doesn’t have python, it’s not that difficult to install python. sshuttle will automatically upload and run its source code to the remote python interpreter.

 Whenever you launch sshuttle as root user , it will modify your system firewall to tunnel all traffic through a remote SSH connection and you don’t need a root access on your remote client.
 So you don’t have to worry about security whether you’re trying to access the remote server from a coffee shop, hotel or net-cafe.

 Just enter the following command to install sshuttle.